nhanhas/OnlineSalon/OnlineSalon/README.txt

                                             Screens
 #########################################################################################################
 - Login Stack:
     i.
 Stage #1    - [undefined]
     ii.
 Stage #2    - [Language.js]        - Selection of app Language
     iii.
 Stage #3    - [Login.js]           - User set the user/pw OR create a new acc
-    iv.
-Stage #4 - [Authorization.js]   - User confirms app to use its GEO location
+        a.  - [Authorization.js]   - User confirms app to use its GEO location
+        b.  - [SignIn.js]          - User navigate to this screen to begin registration